AFC Futsal Club Championship

-For the inaugural edition, AFC Futsal Committee decided to make it an invitational event, and each member association has been asked to nominate their national league champions for the tournament.
+For the inaugural edition, AFC Futsal Committee decided to make it an invitational event, and each member association was asked to nominate their national league champions for the tournament.

 History and format

 A trial edition, named 2006 Asia Futsal Cup, was run in 2006 with six teams participating.
 Iranian team Shensa Saveh beat Uzbek Ardus FC 5–1 in the final.

 The first recognised edition by the AFC was held in 2010 and ran with ten teams, forming two groups of five teams.
 The top two finishers then proceeded to the semi-finals.
 Since 2015 the final tournament is played with 12 teams.
 If more national league champions wish to enter a team, all but the top three finishers of the last tournament and the host nation, have to enter a qualification stage.